What Makes a Space Actually Safe?

 We do uphold boundaries.

-We utilize our network in severe situations; you could be blacklisted from affiliated events, communities, etc.
+We utilize our network in severe situations; you could be blacklisted from affiliated events, communities, etc. There’s a formal Ban Policy shared in areas like the Takari Tribe, and it covers everything we proudly host and take part in.

 Why It Matters